Our Latest Publications

 Waiting for My Breasts to Grow by Sue Shand

 A humorous glimpse into the secret life of a girl's boarding school.
 Sue Shand shares the experiences of falling in love, first tongue kisses, school dances, and best of all the fight and pranks with the 'enemy', the teachers.
 Laugh and cry with Sue, as her memories trigger some of your own.
 ISBN 1 876344 40 7 To be launched by Sallyanne Atkinson AO (also a St Hilda's graduate) in Brisbane at a cocktail party 6 for 6.30 pm at Victoria Park Golf Club Ballroom Fri 27 October 2006.
 Please email email@example.com for an invitation.

 Eye of the Camel - a British policeman in Palestine during WW II by Elizabeth Urbahn

 After WW I, Palestine became a British Protectorate until the United Nations decided to partition the country and form the state of Israel in May 1948.
 From 1917 to 1948, British military forces were stationed in Palestine for peace-keeping purposes, but for most of that time the main task of civil policing fell to a specially created unit, the Palestine Police Force, that was established in July 1920.
 This is the story of a Palestine policeman during WW II.
 Although written as fiction, all incidents happened - the story is based on the life of the Author's father.
-To be released early 2007.
-Take advantage of our special pre-publication offer.
-Purchase now, and receive a $15 gift voucher towards any further order for books to the value of $40 or more from a fine range of books from CopyRight Publishing - pre-release gift voucher offer expires December 31 2006.

 Within the Hollowed Halls of Learning - Reflections on 37 years by John B. Woolcock